mcyph/speedysvc/README.rst

 Requirements
 -------------------

-* OS: Linux (tested on Ubuntu 18.04 LTS, other POSIX systems may also be supported)
+* OS: Windows or Linux (tested on Ubuntu 18.04 LTS, other POSIX systems other than Mac OS X may also be supported)
 * Python: 3.6 or above
 * Module Dependencies: cython, msgpack, posix_ipc, python-snappy, flask, psutil